About consent and sexual consent

 Reinforcing ideas about consent: autistic school-age children and pre-teens

 - Keep asking your child for consent.
-For example, ask for their consent to take their photo or before you send their photo to grandma.
+For example, ask for their consent to take their photo or before you send their photo to Grandma.
 And if your child says no, respect their decision.

 - Prepare your child for the physical changes and sexual feelings of puberty.
 For example, ‘When your body starts to change, you might start feeling attracted to other people.
 You might get a tingly feeling in your stomach and want to get close to a person.
-But touching can happen only if the other person says it’s OK.
+But touching can happen only if the other person says it’s OK’.
 Visual supports and social stories can help with this.

 - Expand on rules about what’s OK and not OK for someone to do to or around your child.
 Rules can help your child recognise unsafe sexual situations.
-For example, ‘It’s not OK for an adult to touch you in sexy places like under your swimmers or underwear’.
+For example, ‘It’s not OK for an adult to touch you in private places like under your swimmers or underwear’.